-Long Term Short Term Short Term

-Pre-2006 Pension Transfers Less favourable treatment of part-time employees Insurance Total

-£000 £000 £000

-Balance at 1 April 2012 (189) (99) (288)

-Movement in year 66 (47) 19

-Balance at 31 March 2013 (189) (33) (47) (269)
+Long Term Short Term Short Term Short Term Pre-2006 Pension Transfers Less favourable treatment of part-time employees NDR Appeals Insurance Total £000 £000 £000 £000 Balance at 1 April 2013 (189) (33) 0 (47) (269) Movement in year 11 (284) 47 (226) Balance at 31 March 2014 (189) (22) (284) 0 (495)

 A provision of £189,000 is required to cover the Authority's liability with regard to outward transfers from the Firefighters' Pension Scheme before 1 April 2006.
-All transfers since 1

-April 2006 are processed through the Pension Account and therefore have no impact on the Authority's finances.
+All transfers since 1 April 2006 are processed through the Pension Account and therefore have no impact on the Authority's finances.

 A provision was required in respect of current and former retained firefighters who suffered unfair treatment compared to wholetime firefighters.
-The Employment Tribunal had asked the parties to negotiate a settlement which has now been agreed.
-The compensation process is now underway.
+Payment has been made but a provison is still required relating to the tax liabilities of the payments.
 There is also a contingent liability relating to retained firefighters who were unfairly treated in relation to pension rights.